ebensakyi/esicapps-web/README.md

-1. Complete user creation
+1. login
-2. Request for  electoral areas under districts and communities under electoral area
+2. Add user logs to all tables